Characters: Adventure Time Minor

 Voiced by: Kumail Nanjiani

-- Adorkable He's extremely awkward, and an exceedingly nice guy.
+- Adorkable: He's an extremely awkward, exceedingly nice guy.

 - Because You Were Nice to Me: A variant in that he admitted that part of the reason he helped Jake was that he greatly appreciated Jake actively being friendly to him as his only other friend seems to be the Cosmic Owl.

 - Cheated Angle: He's almost always in profile but that seems to be by choice.
-He can turn his head despite his dimensional appearance.
+He can turn his head despite his one-dimensional appearance.

 - Confirmed Bachelor: He tells Jake that he prefers the single life because relationships require too many compromises, using the question of coordinating dinner plans as an example.
 Jake disagrees and says that he needs to find Prismo a girlfriend, although Prismo seems more interested in Jake's company than anyone else's.

 - Could Say It But: He stretches this trope about as far as it goes.

 - Didn't Think This Through: He tried to help Finn with meeting his father by having the heroes bring his mortal body into the chamber, with the Lich in the room the entire time.

 - Dream Apocalypse: The wish-granting genie is really the dream of the real and relatively normal man.
 Waking him up destroys the Wishmaster form, a crime worthy of the Citadel.